mbodiai/handbook/docs/company/mission.md

 - Experience: adapt online from successes and failures in the real world
 - Generalization: transfer skills across fixtures, lighting, and layouts

+### Skills and Memory
+A shared fabric exposes reusable skills and long-lived memory to every deployment.

+- Skill catalog: packaged, versioned capabilities discoverable at runtime
+- Memory layer: persistent context and episodic traces for faster reuse
+- Cross-cell availability: skills and memory travel across sites and fleets

 ### Orchestrated Agent Runtime (the “nervous system”)
 An orchestration layer coordinates perception, policy, planning, and control across sensors and hardware — a nervous system for embodied agents.